mahanabba/grokGantua/README.md

 🚀 How It Works

 The story begins: a prompt sets Lil X in motion
-Grok-3 Mini generates the next chapter + 3 decisions
+Grok-3 Mini generates the next chapter + 2 decisions: one subjectively morally good, one bad Those decisions are clipped and posted as an X poll The decisions will be remembered and implemented as a karma system, leading to either a "good" ending or a "bad" ending Followers vote — and the winning option shapes the next chapter You decide the fate of Lil X
-Those decisions are clipped and posted as an X poll Followers vote — and the winning option shapes the next chapter Rinse, recurse, transcend
+Rinse, recurse, transcend